Wednesdays and some Fridays, 3:30-4:30pm, Ker 317

 The Geometry Seminar talks usually focus on aspects of low-dimensional topology and geometry, including knot theory and categorification, Floer homology, 3- and 4-dimensional manifolds, and symplectic and contact topology.
 The lectures are often given by outside speakers, however UVa graduate students and faculty give talks as well.

 Francesco Di Plinio

 Harmonic Analysis and PDE seminar features a mix of local speakers (graduate students and faculty) and visitors.
 The ideal topics live on the interface between the two fields; luckily, the interface has been steadily expanding.

 Wednesdays and some Fridays at 2:00 in Ker 326

 The Mathematical Physics Seminar features talks on a wide variety of topics such as, for instance, Schrödinger operators, the mathematics of quantum systems, statistical mechanics, the renormalization group and quantum field theory.
 Lectures typically are of research level and are given by local as well as outside speakers.
 Graduate students in mathematical physics are encouraged to give presentations at this seminar about their ongoing research.
 Everyone is welcome to attend.

-The Seminar in Operator Theory and Operator Algebras in recent semesters has covered a wide variety of topics in functional analysis, including C*-algebras and von Neumann algebras, composition operators, Banach spaces, noncommutative convexity, and applications of complex function theory.
+The Seminar in Operator Theory and Operator Algebras covers a wide variety of topics in functional analysis, including -algebras and von Neumann algebras, composition operators, Banach spaces, noncommutative convexity, and applications of complex function theory.
 Most lectures are research level, but we also feature expository talks.

 Topology Seminar talks are on recent developments in algebraic topology—including homotopy theory, ordinary and extraordinary homology and cohomology, cobordism theory, and K-theory—and related subjects like differential topology and homological algebra.